-\emph{2) Ablation Study on Pixel Loss Function}: To identify the impact of the segmented pixel loss function, we conduct four experiments by using different pixel loss functions $\mathcal{L}_1$ ($\alpha = 100 $), $\mathcal{L}_2$ ($\alpha = 0 $), $\mathcal{L}_3$ ($\alpha = 50 $) and $\mathcal{L}_4$ ($\alpha = 80 $) in Eq.~(16).
-Actually, $\mathcal{L}_1$ and $\mathcal{L}_2$ correspond to pixel maximum constraint and average constraint, respectively.
-Fig.~\ref{fig15} shows the fusion outcomes of two image pairs with the five different loss functions.
-From the red boxes in Fig.~\ref{fig15} (c, e, f), it can be obviously seen that the results generated by using $\mathcal{L}_1$, $\mathcal{L}_3$ and $\mathcal{L}_4$ have different degrees of detail loss.
-Besides, as the value of $\alpha$ increases, the degree of detail loss becomes serious.
-It is because of the increasing value of $\alpha$, more pixels in the image are constrained by the maximum value selection loss, which leads to some necessary information loss from one of the source images in fusion results.
-The results obtained by the $\mathcal{L}_2$ loss lack brightness information than the results of other loss functions (see the green box in Fig.~\ref{fig15}(d)), this is because the essence of $\mathcal{L}_2$ loss is pixel average constraint.
-On the whole, setting $\alpha$ to 20 results in a satisfactory trade-off between maintaining detail and preserving saliency.
+\emph{2) Ablation Study on the Pixel Loss Function}: To identify the impact of the segmented pixel loss function, we conduct four experiments by using different pixel loss functions: $\mathcal{L}_1$ ($\alpha = 100 $), $\mathcal{L}_2$ ($\alpha = 0 $), $\mathcal{L}_3$ ($\alpha = 50 $), and $\mathcal{L}_4$ ($\alpha = 80 $) in Eq.~(\ref{segmentseq}). $\mathcal{L}_1$ and $\mathcal{L}_2$ correspond to the pixel maximum and average constraints, respectively.
+Fig.~\ref{fig15} shows the fusion outcomes with the five different loss functions.
+From the green boxes in Figs.~\ref{fig15}(c),~(e), and~(f), it can be seen that the results generated by using $\mathcal{L}_1$, $\mathcal{L}_3$, and $\mathcal{L}_4$ have different degrees of detail loss.
+Besides, as the value of $\alpha$ increases, the degree of detail loss becomes more relevant.
+This is because the increasing value of $\alpha$ leads to more pixels in the image to be constrained by the maximum value selection loss, which brings to some information loss from one of the source images in fusion results.
+The results obtained by the $\mathcal{L}_2$ loss lack brightness information with respect to the results of the other loss functions, see the red box in Fig.~\ref{fig15}(d).
+This is because the core of the $\mathcal{L}_2$ loss is the pixel average constraint.
+Anyway, setting $\alpha$ to 20 results in a satisfactory trade-off between maintaining detail and preserving saliency.

-Table~\ref{lossAblation} presents the objective comparison of our ATFuse approach integrated with various loss functions.
-The average outcomes of six objective evaluation metrics are tabulated in Table~\ref{lossAblation}.
-The best and second-best results for each metric are bolded and underlined, respectively.
-It can be seen results generated by our method outperform those of other loss functions in terms of most objective evaluations.
-Therefore, the choice of $\alpha$ to 20 is reasonable in our study.
+Tab.~\ref{lossAblation} reports the quantitative assessment of our ATFusion exploiting various loss functions.
+The average outcomes for the several evaluation metrics are tabulated in Tab.~\ref{lossAblation}.
+The best and second-best results for each metric are in boldface and underlined, respectively.
+It can be seen that the results generated by our method outperform the ones obtained by using the other loss functions.
+Therefore, setting $\alpha$ to 20 is a reasonable choice in our study.